PeterPawn/YourFritz/bootmanager/README.md

 It provides different modes of operation:

-- generate the HTML and JS code needed to include its functions into vendor's restart page
 - generate a list of current settings, which may be used by the caller to implement an own user interface
 - switch the active system version and branding in a secure and reusable manner

-German and English messages are included in the script, the default language is ```en``` and it will be switched by the environment setting from FRITZ!OS (```Language``` variable) to ```de```, if this value is present in the calling system.
+German and English messages are included for this script already (see `bootmanager.msg` file below), the default language is `en` and it will be switched by the environment setting from FRITZ!OS (`Language` variable).

-The code checks, if any of the present systems was modified by a supported framework (```YourFritz```, ```Freetz``` or ```modfs```) and shows the date and time of last update, if it detects any of these frameworks.
+The code checks, if any of the present systems was modified by a supported framework (`YourFritz`, `Freetz-NG`/`Freetz` or `modfs`) and shows the date and time of last update, if it detects any of these frameworks.
 Finally, it's simply looking for the various version files and uses the file date and time of them to display the values.

-To install it to your own firmware image, best copy it to location ```/usr/bin/bootmanager``` and set the wanted attributes and owner/group ID.
+To install it to your own firmware image yourself, best copy it to location `/usr/bin/bootmanager` and set the wanted attributes and owner/group ID.
 The other files from here expect it there ... if you put it elsewhere, you probably have to change the location in other files, too.

 `bootmanager.msg`